Friday, December 18th, 2009 (updated 2 Jan ’10)

 Display any database table in an ExpressionEngine template using External Entries

 s ExpressionEngine becomes more deeply embedded in organizations’ business processes, there’s more of a need to integrate it with other systems.
-The External Entries plugin makes this easy.
+The External Entries plugin helps make this easier.
+It also helps you manage your EE database.

 The plugin enables you to select from, update, insert into and delete from a table either within your EE database or any other MySQL database on the internet to which you have administrative access.
 This means your site can easily import and export data to and from EE and among the backends of any number of other MySQL-based systems.